dclab-skku/dclab-skku.github.io/docs/_members/dongwoo_lee.md

 github: dongwoo_lee
 ---

-Dongwoo Lee is currently a software developer who works at Samsung Research and actively is interested in cutting-edge technologies in the IT and mobile fields.
+Dongwoo Lee (이동우) is currently a software developer who works at Samsung Research and actively is interested in cutting-edge technologies in the IT and mobile fields.
 He completed his PhD at Sungkyunkwan University, under the guidance and support of Prof. Young Ik Eom.